knative/eventing/docs/spec/channel.md

 #### Aggregated Channelable Manipulator ClusterRole

-Every CRD must create a corresponding ClusterRole, that will be aggregated into the `channelable-manipulator` ClusterRole.
+Every CRD MUST create a corresponding ClusterRole, that will be aggregated into the `channelable-manipulator` ClusterRole.
 This ClusterRole must include permissions to create, get, list, watch, patch, and update the CRD's custom objects and their status.
 Below is an example for the `KafkaChannel`: